resslerruntime1983/feri-extension/docs/development.md

 # Feri Extension - Development

-Development guide for the Feri web browser extension that connects to [Feri](https://github.com/nightmode/feri) and automatically reloads a browser tab when files change.
+Development guide for the Feri browser extension that connects to the [Feri](https://github.com/nightmode/feri) build tool and automatically reloads a browser tab when files change.

 ## Navigation